cdelker/ziaplot/docs/xyplot.rst

 Basic Plotting
 --------------

-The most common data series is the :py:class:`ziaplot.dataseries.Line`.
+The most common data series is the :py:class:`ziaplot.dataplots.polylines.PolyLine`.
-Typically, an axis will be created first, then one or more Lines added to it.
+Typically, an axis will be created first, then one or more PolyLines added to it.
-Lines can be drawn with different colors, strokes (dash style), or with markers, using the chained method interface.
+PolyLines can be drawn with different colors, strokes (dash style), or with markers, using the chained method interface.

 First, make up some data to plot.